"Thank God for these bulletproof tables they've got everywhere now."

 - Defied in Veronica Mars: Veronica knows the her-sized plastic trash bins won't stop the Big Bad from shooting her, so she dupes him into thinking she's in the bins when she's actually hiding on the other side of the room, giving herself the drop on him.

-- While brought up in the Dresden Files a couple of times, it actually happens in Book 13 where an unfortunate neighbor of Murphy is mentioned as having been killed from automatic weapons over-penetrating after an attack on her home.
+- Averted in the Dresden Files where Harry is often careful when either firing his revolver or using his shield to deflect bullets fired at him due to the risk of an overpenetrating bullet hitting a civilian.
+It does actually happen in Ghost Story where an unfortunate neighbour of Murphy is mentioned as having been killed from automatic weapons over-penetrating after an attack on her home.

 - In Red Square, a novel by Martin Cruz Smith (one of the sequels to Gorky Park), a German police officer opens fire on a group of suspected assassins (working for The Mafiya) without ever seeing them.
 He simply unloads a submachine gun through the wall.
 And then proceeds to do so again, aiming lower in case any of them decided to go prone.
 He doesn't report this, as his superiors might object to him just gunning down someone without warning or even seeing them.